Red Guerilla Films was established in 2011 by brothers Peter and Nik Stylianou. Tony Currier joined the team and together they bring a creative,

 entrepreneurial, conservative business, and film-making experience complementing a strong understanding of the process necessary to package, physically produce, market and sell feature films.

 In 2013 Red Guerilla Films produced "Who Needs Enemies" which opened in 14 UK cinema screens where the film was loved by audiences and met with some four star reviews by mainstream critics.
 It is now available all over the world on DVD and VOD as well as being broadcast recently on London Live and Sky Cinema.
+In 2020 they made their second film 'The Lost' which had a VOD release by Journeyman Pictures.

 "The screen is a magic medium.
 It has such power that it can retain interest as it conveys emotions and moods that no other art form can hope to tackle."